inehalbabu/flutter-tips-and-tricks/README.md

-# Dart Tips and Tricks
+# Flutter Tips and Tricks

-Welcome to the **Dart Tips and Tricks** repository!
-This collection is designed to provide helpful tips and tricks for working with the Dart programming language.
-Whether you're a beginner or an experienced developer, you'll find valuable insights to enhance your Dart coding skills.
+Welcome to the **Flutter Tips and Tricks** repository!
+This collection is designed to provide helpful tips and tricks for working with the Flutter programming language.
+Whether you're a beginner or an experienced developer, you'll find valuable insights to enhance your Flutter and Dart coding skills.

 ## Table of Contents